 over a report which alleged he was building a sports complex on a toxic dump.
 He asked for a $75,000 settlement - which the ABC refused.
 Taxpayers must have been thanking Aunty's brilliant legal team when a Melbourne jury awarded him over $1 million.

 : a chap called Dempster criticised the Olympics supremo twice in 1983 to two separate people suggesting he was unfit to be an Olympic rowing official because he gave priority to personal interest and ambition.
 The first publication was worth $58,000 and the second $62,000, then Coates got $35,173 in interest on top.
-Coates also successfully sued over some comments made by Sydney shock jock Alan Jones.Peter Collins
+Coates also successfully Alan Jones and collected a $360,000 settlement over some comments related to the 2004 Australian rowing performance at Athens.
+See The Australian.Peter Collins

 : the former NSW Liberal leader and state Treasurer sued a southern NSW doctor for comments when he was Health Minister in the early 1990s.Laurie Connell

 : dodgiest merchant banker in history.
-Issued about 300 defo writs against various journalists but all failed because he was a crook who went broke.
+Issued about 300 defo writs against various journalists but none were successful because he was a crook who went broke.
 Stephen Conroy:

 the Labor senator and Federal Communications Minister once sued 774 ABC Melbourne morning presenter Jon Faine.
 Nicole Cornes: